Large Language Model for Qualitative Research -- A Systematic Mapping Study

-In terms of suggestions for future research directions, the studies point to the need for improvements in prompt engineering techniques, recommending the exploration of more complex architectures to enhance the textual understanding of LLMs \cite{b15} \cite{b16} \cite{b18} \cite{b19}.
-There was also a recommendation to increase the volume of training data to improve accuracy \cite{b15}, as well as to fine-tune pre-trained models for better topic assignments \cite{b18}.
-Other suggested future directions include enhancing LLM capabilities to capture semantic and subjective nuances \cite{b13}, continuously improving open-source models to reduce costs and improve accessibility, and developing more user-friendly interfaces to facilitate their usage \cite{b17}.
+For future research, there is broad agreement on the need to refine prompt engineering techniques and explore more advanced architectures to enhance LLMs' textual understanding \cite{b15},\cite{b16},\cite{b18},\cite{b19}.
+Increasing training data volume is also recommended to improve accuracy \cite{b15}, along with fine-tuning pre-trained models for better topic assignments \cite{b18}.
+Study \cite{b00} suggests optimizing prompt design to enhance AI-assisted code generation, refining interaction models for better coder collaboration and include integrating multimodal.
+Additional research directions include enhancing LLM capabilities to capture semantic and subjective nuances \cite{b13}.
+Study \cite{b17} suggestes that expanding open-source models for cost reduction and accessibility, and developing more user-friendly interfaces for researchers.\\